What is Duchenne?

 William’s prospective treatment will use the gene-editing technology known as CRISPR to change the code written in William’s body.
 You may have seen headlines about this exciting development coming out of the science world.
 CRISPR-Cas9 is a unique technology that enables geneticists and medical researchers to edit parts of the genome by removing, adding or altering sections of the DNA sequence.

-We are hopeful that by 2024 we will have some actual CRISPR solutions for William’s exact mutation.
-After that, there is a timeline with testing the treatment, full drug manufacturing and FDA approval.
 Of course, William’s progression, our fundraising efforts and family’s needs will all be part of this timeline.

 Some of the first symptoms may include frequent falls, difficulty running or standing up, waddling gait, enlarged calves, and sometimes delayed developmental milestones.
 Eventually, continued muscle deterioration results in losing the ability to walk.
 In the later stages of the disease, respiratory insufficiency or cardiomyopathy are common and life-threatening.